 Multiple-perpetrator rape is an astonishingly understudied topic.
 In the sex offender industry, group rapists are typically lumped together with other types of sex offenders, including solo rapists and pedophiles.
 This is a big mistake.
 In many cases, multiple-offender rape has little to do with sex.
 Rather, it is often a form of cultural theater, in which the victim serves as a dramatic prop through which men publicly demonstrate their heterosexual masculinity to each other.

-In February 2013, Routledge is slated to publish the first scholarly text devoted to multiple perpetrator rape.
-The book brings together leading international researchers and practitioners from psychology, sociology and law to consider causes, contexts, and strategies to address this social problem.
+In 2013, an international consortium of researchers published the Handbook on the Study of Multiple Perpetrator Rape: A Multidisciplinary Response to an International Problem, the first scholarly text devoted to this topic.
+The book brings together leading researchers and practitioners from psychology, sociology and law to consider causes, contexts, and strategies to address this social problem.
 My own contribution to the volume focuses on the role of masculinity in group rape.

 Qualitative analysis of 25 high-profile cases exposed two competing scripts deployed by Western media based largely upon the race and class of the accused.
 The Feral Beasts narrative taps into a deep reservoir of racial fears to cast offenders as amoral savages viciously ravishing innocent victims.
 In contrast, the Good Guys script trivializes the event as a youthful indiscretion.
 By focusing on the moral character of the accused, each drama transforms multiple perpetrator rape into a voyeuristic spectacle far removed from its masculinist context, subtly reinforcing regressive beliefs about gender, sex, race and class.

 I have also created a companion web page featuring fashion industry advertising depictions of multiple perpetrator rape.
 Feel free to browse it HERE.